• Recipes

 Make pineapple juice

-• Juice pineapple and measure out 2 cups.
+• Juice 1 medium pineapple and measure out 2 cups of pineapple juice.
 If desired, reserve 6 small wedges for garnishing.

 Make passion fruit juice

-• Press passion fruit pulp through a fine mesh strainer with a fork or small spoon.
+• Press the fruit pulp from 4-6 medium passion fruit through a fine mesh strainer with a fork or small spoon.
 Measure out ¼ cup of passion fruit juice.

 Mix